algoritmau/en.fundamentajs/README.md

+# fundamentaJS: Fundamentals of JavaScript

 ![Cover of Fundamentals of JS](./assets/img/fundamentajs-cover.png)

-# fundamentalsOf{JS}™ - Fundamentals of JavaScript

-This is an introductory course to the JavaScript language.
-This project reflects my journey to becoming a JavaScript developer.
+Welcome to fundamentaJS, an introductory course to JavaScript.
+This project started while I was learning the JavaScript language.
+I decided to document my learning process and share it publicly as an entry point to the JavaScript world for all those people out there who would like to learn the language.
 Many sources are referenced to complement the information.
-I have decided to share this with everyone as an entry point to the world of JavaScript for all those people out there who would like to join us.

 Any feedback and suggestions are welcome.
-Feel free to submit yours via Pull Request.
+Feel free to submit yours via PR.

 ## Contents